govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 ### Design Considerations

-The OAuth Status List and Bitstring Status List provide several security ([1](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-security-considerations), [2](https://www.w3.org/TR/vc-bitstring-status-list/#security-considerations)), privacy ([1](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-privacy-considerations), [2](https://www.w3.org/TR/vc-bitstring-status-list/#privacy-considerations)) and [implementation](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-implementation-consideratio) considerations.
+The Token Status List and Bitstring Status List provide several security ([1](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-security-considerations), [2](https://www.w3.org/TR/vc-bitstring-status-list/#security-considerations)), privacy ([1](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-privacy-considerations), [2](https://www.w3.org/TR/vc-bitstring-status-list/#privacy-considerations)) and [implementation](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-implementation-consideratio) considerations.
 Some more are listed below.

 - The status update checks must not result in tracking of the holder by the Issuer or the Verifier.
 - The solution should align to standard that will be supported by OIDC and mDL standards.